danyk20/CMS_DAQ_simulation/README.md

 #### Install Installing [MetalLB](https://metallb.universe.tf/) (only for LoadBalancer - external IP)

-There are 2 options how to expose the internal port using the Kubernetes `Service`:
+There are 2 options how to expose the internal port using the Kubernetes `Service` component:

 - NodePort (skip this step `Install Installing MetalLB (only for LoadBalancer - external IP)` to [implicit creation of NodePort](#expose-the-port))
 - LoadBalancer (follow all the steps)

 In production is LoadBalancer type preferred over NodePort which is used mostly for testing purposes mainly because of security reasons.

 ##### Install Load Balancer

-Load Balancer is prerequisite in order to expose internal ports with `Loadbalancer` Service.
+Load Balancer is prerequisite in order to expose internal ports with `Loadbalancer` Service component.

 ```shell
 sudo kubectl apply -f ./kubernetes/metallb-loadbalancer.yaml